d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus_vn.md

 ## Geometry of Gradients and Gradient Descent
 -->

-## Hình học Gradient và Thuật toán Hạ Gradient
+## Ý nghĩa Hình học của Gradient và Thuật toán Hạ Gradient

 <!--